stackevo/spudreq/draft-trammell-spud-req.md

-We note that return routability excludes use of a UDP source port that does not accept traffic (i.e., for one-way communication, as is commonly done for unidirectional UDP tunnels, e.g., MPLS in UDP {{RFC7510}} as an entropy input.
+We note that return routability excludes use of a UDP source port that does not accept traffic (i.e., for one-way communication, as is commonly done for unidirectional UDP tunnels, e.g., MPLS in UDP {{RFC7510}} as an entropy input.)

 ## No unnecessary restrictions on the superstrate

-Beyond those restrictions deemed necessary as common features of any secure, responsible transport protocol (see {{protection-against-trivial-abuse}}), SPUD must impose minimal restrictions on the transport protocols it encapsulates.
+Beyond those restrictions deemed necessary as common features of any secure, responsible transport protocol (see {{protection-against-trivial-abuse}}), SPUD must impose only minimal restrictions on the transport protocols it encapsulates.
 However, to serve as a substrate, it is necessary to factor out the information that middleboxes commonly rely on and endpoints are commonly willing to expose.
 This information should be included in SPUD, and might itself impose additional restrictions to the superstrate.